 Chapter 14.
 "The Road to Sinshan: Ecophilia in Ursula K. Le Guin’s Early Hainish Novels."

-Douglas A. Vakoch, PhD, is President of METI, dedicated to Messaging Extraterrestrial Intelligence and sustaining civilization on multigenerational timescales.
+Douglas A. Vakoch is President of METI, dedicated to Messaging Extraterrestrial Intelligence and sustaining civilization on multigenerational timescales.
 As Director of Green Psychotherapy, PC, he helps alleviate environmental distress through ecotherapy.
-Dr. Vakoch is editor-in-chief of the book series Space and Society, as well as general editor of Ecocritical Theory and Practice.
-He has explored ecofeminism in six of his other books, including Dystopias and Utopias on Earth and Beyond: Feminist Ecocriticism of Science Fiction (Routledge).
+Dr. Vakoch is editor-in-chief of the book series Space and Society (Springer), as well as general editor of Ecocritical Theory and Practice (Lexington Books).
+He has explored ecofeminism in six of his other books, including Dystopias and Utopias on Earth and Beyond: Feminist Ecocriticism of Science Fiction.

 "Unexpected kinships, cautionary tales, problematic intimacies, and visions of futures embedded in our present: for more than a century, speculative fiction has spoken the language of our ecological imagination.
 Enriched by political engagement and theoretical rigor, this is the same language that ecofeminism has been speaking since its inception.
 With an impressive ensemble of voices, perspectives, and experiences, Ecofeminist Science Fiction finally bridges in a systematic way sci-fi and ecological feminism, masterfully expanding the canon of environmental literary studies." --Serenella Iovino, Professor of Italian Studies and Environmental Humanities, University of North Carolina at Chapel Hill, USA and author of Ecocriticism and Italy as well as co-editor of Environmental Humanities: Voices from the Anthropocene